UKDataServiceOpen/InteractiveGender/README.md

 You can see that we have two subfolders 'Python' and 'R', with the former including code for the interactive scatterplots and the latter focusing on interactive spatial visualisations.

+## Cite it

+Interested in citing our research in one of your papers?
+Just want to snoop around and have a look at our metadata etc etc?
+Please find our Zenodo DOI below.

 [![DOI](https://zenodo.org/badge/590906957.svg)](https://zenodo.org/badge/latestdoi/590906957)